-If your iTunes library is too large and it threatens to take over your PC, you can easily move the library to another drive on your computer or an external hard disk.
+If your iTunes library is too large and it threatens to take over your PC, you can easily move your iTunes library to external hard drive or any drive on your PC.

 This tutorial demonstrates how to transfer iTunes to another drive; the method is compatible with all the latest Windows versions, including Windows 10.

 NOTE: There is a difference between transferring your iTunes library to a new computer, or simply transferring iTunes to a new hard drive/folder.
-In the prior case, TuneSwift will make a copy of your iTunes library and save it, so you can restore the library to a new PC.
-In the latter case, to which the present article refers, your iTunes library will be literally moved from its original location to the new location on the new system hard drive or the external HDD.
+As for transferring to a new computer, TuneSwift will make a copy of your iTunes library and save it, so you can restore the library to a new PC.
+In the second case, your iTunes library will be literally moved from its original location to the new location on the new system hard drive or the external HDD.
 This means that, after the transfer, your iTunes library will no longer be found in its original location.

 From the “External hard drive” or “New folder/drive on this computer” page, click on the Green pencil symbol.
 Then select the drive/folder from the pop-up window and click OK.

-After the transfer process is complete, your iTunes library has been successfully transferred to the new location.
+As the transfer is complete, your iTunes library has been successfully transferred to the new location.

 Free up more PC space by moving the iTunes backup folder to another drive too

 Every time iTunes syncs with your iPhone or iPad, it backs up the device to a hidden folder on your PC.
-As time goes, this hidden iTunes backup folder eats away the free space on your PC.
+As time goes by, this hidden iTunes backup folder eats away the free space on your PC.

-The location of the hidden iTunes backup folder remains unchanged during the CopyTrans TuneSwift move above but you can move the folder and its contents to another drive too with CopyTrans Shelbee.
+The location of the hidden iTunes backup folder remains unchanged during the transfer with CopyTrans TuneSwift but you can move the folder and its contents to another drive too with CopyTrans Shelbee.
 Let’s begin.
 Click here to move iTunes backup files to another drive

 Transfer iTunes library to external hard drive – YouTube video guide